Glossary

 Shopify

-A cloud-based eCommerce platform that lets you build, manage and scale an online store without technical expertise.
+A subscription-based SaaS eCommerce platform that lets you build, manage, and scale an online store without technical expertise.

 Read full definition →